Tim Ballard: Operation Underground Railroad

+In a December 2025 podcast interview, Ballard alleged that OUR Rescue (formerly Operation Underground Railroad) had purchased Google ads using his name and redirected donors searching for him to their organization.
+In January 2026, Ballard posted on X that a forthcoming “OUR-Rescue Fraud” video would accuse OUR Rescue of misuse of donor funds, communications fraud, and other misconduct, and said a legal team believed the organization had violated the Trafficking Victims Protection Act.

 Sexual misconduct allegations and resignation

 Ballard was removed as CEO and forced to leave O.U.R. in 2023.
-At the time, Vice reported: "An anonymous letter sent to employees of and donors to the anti-trafficking group Operation Underground Railroad asserts that founder Tim Ballard left the organization recently after an internal investigation into claims made against him by multiple employees."
-Vice later reported that his departure had followed allegations of sexual misconduct.
+At the time, Vice reported that employees and donors to an anti-child trafficking non-profit, Operation Underground Railroad, received a letter making the claim that Ballard had recently left the organization following internally-investigated claims made against him by employees, later reporting that his departure had followed "allegations of sexual misconduct."
 The contents of the anonymous letter were published in full on September 17; it alleged a pattern of grooming and manipulation of women affiliated with the organization.

-In the same week that the allegations were made public, The Church of Jesus Christ of Latter-day Saints publicly denounced Ballard, stating that he had used the name of church leader M. Russell Ballard (no relation) for personal gain, and called his conduct "morally unacceptable".
+In the same week that the allegations were made public, The Church of Jesus Christ of Latter-day Saints publicly denounced Ballard, stating that he had used the name of church leader M. Russell Ballard (no relation) for personal gain, and called his conduct "morally unacceptable.”
 The governor of Utah, Spencer Cox, called the sexual misconduct allegations "disturbing" and "unconscionable" if true.
 Ballard denied the accusations, saying that "they are baseless inventions designed to destroy me and the movement we have built to end the trafficking and exploitation of vulnerable children."

 On September 28, several former employees and former contractors released a statement through attorney Suzette Rasmussen affirming the allegations against Ballard, stating that they were "subjected to sexual harassment, spiritual manipulation, grooming, and sexual misconduct."
 That same morning, O.U.R. released a statement confirming that they had launched an investigation into the allegations when they were first made, and that at the conclusion of that investigation, Ballard resigned.

-Following the allegations and denunciation, Ballard's books were removed from the website and stores of his publisher Shadow Mountain Publishing and its parent company Deseret Book, which is owned by the LDS Church.
-Previously, his books had been criticized by scholars for inaccurate content.

-On October 9, 2023, a lawsuit was filed by five women who said they were coerced into sexual acts by Ballard during his sting operations.